-Active traffic control systems inform motorists, bicyclists, and pedestrians of the approach or presence of trains, locomotives, or other railroad equipment at highway-rail grade crossings.
+Active traffic control systems inform drivers, bicyclists, and pedestrians of the approach or presence of trains, locomotives, or other railroad equipment at highway-rail grade crossings.

 A composite drawing (see Figure 8D-1) shows a post-mounted flashing-light signal (two light units mounted in a horizontal line), a flashing-light signal mounted on an overhead structure, and an automatic gate assembly.
-Option:

-Post-mounted and overhead-mounted flashing-light signals may be used separately or in combination with each other as determined by an engineering study.
-Also, flashing-light signals may be used without automatic gate assemblies, as determined by an engineering study.
+These systems may be used separately or in combination with each other as determined by an engineering study.